-Our well-established programme, rated ‘Good’ by Ofsted in 2016, requires trainees to develop a wide range of teaching skills, to reflect on their practice, and to demonstrate they meet the Teachers’ Standards.
+Our well-established programme, rated ‘Good’ by Ofsted (2016), requires trainees to develop a wide range of teaching skills, to reflect on their practice and to demonstrate they meet the Teachers’ Standards.

 In summary we offer: